 - Research resources connect you to information related to pursuing research at the graduate level and preparing for a career in research.

-- Mentoring resources can help you plan your own professional growth and development.
+- Mentoring resources can help you plan your professional growth and development.

 - Graduate School program videos make past Graduate School programming available at the click of a mouse.

-The Graduate School website has a number of other pieces of information that are valuable for current graduate students at Syracuse University.
+The Graduate School website has several other pieces of information that are valuable for current graduate students at Syracuse University.